Why Choose Us

 Yes.
 We’re always happy to receive a payment and restore your power.
 Please note, you only have five days to make a payment once your service has been suspended.
 After five days your service is permanently disconnected.

 First of all, we don’t charge any disconnect, reconnect or late payment fees for our prepaid energy services.
 Second, even if your account balance goes negative, as long as you pay us before you’re disconnected, you only need to pay enough to get your balance back above zero.
 In fact, even if your service is temporarily disconnected due to non-payment, then you only need to charge up your account to get your balance above $0.
-I know this makes sense – and that’s why we do it.
+It is a wild concept, we know- that’s why we do it.

 If you have been disconnected for non-payment, simply charge up your account to get your balance above $0.
 After that, your service should be restored in under two hours, 24 x 7 x 365.
 We’ll send you a text message as soon as we reconnect your power.

-We don’t charge a fee when you add money to your account if you charge up with $40 or more via our automated channels.
-These channels include our website, PogoEnergy.com/Recharge, and over the telephone when you call us at 888.764.6669.
-We accept all major debit and credit cards, and these channels are available 24 x 7 x 365.
-We do have a $1 transaction charge for recharges of less than $40 as some banks charge us up to 30% of the total transaction when smaller recharges are made.
+We don’t charge a fee when you add money to your account if you charge up with $40 or more.
+You can charge up on our website, PogoEnergy.com/Recharge, and over the telephone when you call us at 888.764.6669.
+We accept all major debit and credit cards.
+You can recharge your Pogo account anytime 24 x 7 x 365.
+If you add less than $40 to your account, there is a $2 transaction charge.
+We do this because some banks charge us up to 30% of the total transaction when a smaller recharge is made.

 We’re fully committed to keeping your energy costs low, and we can cover the bank’s transaction charges when you recharge your account with $40 or more, but the banks crush us when you charge up with less than $40.
 We hate fees and extra charges as much as you do, that’s why we’re trying to strike a balance between low energy rates and absorbing all the transaction charges where practical.